OpenClaw Security Hardening Guide for VPS Deployments

 What is the safest way to access OpenClaw on a VPS?

-The safest common approach is to keep the Gateway bound to loopback and access it through an SSH tunnel or private network.
+Keep the Gateway bound to loopback and access it through an SSH tunnel or private network.
 This avoids placing the Gateway directly on the public internet.

 Does sandboxing make OpenClaw completely safe?